oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/project-settings.md

 #### Choosing a Domain Location
 When getting started with a new WKT Project, one of the first things to consider is where you want the domain to reside.
-Domains can reside in a container, in an image, or in a persistent volume.
+Domains can reside in a container or in a persistent volume.
 Your choice will expose and hide different fields across most sections of the UI.
-The following describe the implications of the three locations:
+The following describe the implications of the different locations:

-- `Model-in-Image with Auxiliary Image`  - The newest and most popular location for a domain is in the container.
+- `Model-in-Image with Auxiliary Image`  - This selection stores the domain in a container.
 This is known as "Model in Image" but also referred to as a "From Model" in the underlying WKT tooling.
 In this case, the set of model-related files are added to an image, known as the "Auxiliary Image."
 When the WebLogic Kubernetes Operator domain object is deployed, its inspector process runs and creates the WebLogic Server domain inside the running container using the "Primary Image" on-the-fly.

     While this process adds a small amount of overhead at startup, it also makes it easier to maintain the images.
 For example, you can have a common WebLogic Server image that is updated periodically to pick up the latest Patch Set Updates (PSUs).
 Then, you use that new primary image with the existing (or new) auxiliary image to provide the WebLogic Deploy Tooling and your domain model files.
 By separating